mdvorak/klipper-config/README.md

 # Custom Klipper Config

-My own private klipper config - feel free to copy parts of it, but note it is tailored to my HW modified Ender 3 V2.
+My own private klipper config - feel free to copy parts of it, but note that it is tailored to my HW modified Ender 3 V2.

 ## Usage